 One such program is AutoCAD.

-AutoCAD is design software used to create 2D and 3D models more efficiently and precisely than anything drafted by hand.
+AutoCAD is Computer-Aided Design (CAD) software used to create 2D and 3D models more efficiently and precisely than anything drafted by hand.

 What Does AutoCAD Stand For?

 AutoCAD belongs to a category of software whose purpose is a computer-aided design (CAD).
 It's the flagship software of a design software company named Autodesk, which is where the "Auto" comes from.

 AutoCAD is most commonly used by design-centered technical fields like engineering and architecture.
 It has many features geared towards the creation of blueprints and models; it also facilitates 3D printer prototyping and provides specs for manufacturing or building.

 As a result, it can be used to design product prototypes, machine parts, manufacturing processes, electrical systems, residential or commercial buildings, civil engineering projects, and much more.